CsabaDu/CsabaDu.DynamicTestData/README.md

 You can implement its children as test framework independent portable dynamic data source types.
 Moreover, using a test framework in the derived classes, you can create specific types either like `TestCaseData` type data rows of NUnit.
 You will find sample codes of these in the [Advanced Usage](#advanced-usage) section below.

+#### ArgsCode Property

+`ArgsCode ArgsCode` is the only property of `DynamicDataSource` class.
+This property is marked as `protected`.
+It should be initalized with the constructor parameter of the class.
+This property will be the parameter of the `ToArgs` methods called by the object array generator methods of the class

 #### Static GetDisplayName method

 This method is prepared to facilitate displaying the required literal testcase description in MSTest and NUnit framewoks.
 You will find sample code for MSTest usage in the [Usage](#usage), for NUnit usage in the [Advanced Usage](#advanced-usage) sections below.